niloysh/5g-monarch/slides.md

 **Prometheus** is an open-source monitoring toolkit.
 It collects and stores metrics as time series data, offering powerful querying capabilities and seamless integrations with tools like Grafana for visualization.

-We will cover Prometheus in more detail in [Lab 1](labs/lab1/README.md) and [Lab 2](labs/lab2/README.md), where you will learn how to instrument an application to expose metrics to Prometheus and work with the Prometheus query language.
+We will cover Prometheus in more detail in **Lab 1** and **Lab 2**, where you will learn how to instrument an application to expose metrics to Prometheus and work with the Prometheus query language.

 ---
 # Verify and Test Monarch NSS Deployment